Using Parent Organizations

 For an example of how to use parent organizations, you could create an "Engineering" parent organization and add "Development", "QA", and "IT" organizations as children to it.
 Then you could create a "Service" parent organization and add "Sales", "Support" and "Training" organizations as children to it.

-With this organizational structure, if the user "devmanager" belongs to the "Engineering" parent organization, "devmanager" can log into the Service Portal.
+With this organizational structure, if the user "devmanager" belongs to the "Engineering" parent organization, "devmanager" can sign in to the Service Portal.
 With the "Engineering" parent view, "devmanager" will be able to see cost analytics and perform searches for the VMs and services owned by the child organizations "Development", "QA", and "IT" organizations.
 The data that's returned is aggregated across all child organizations that belong to the "Engineering" parent in this example.

 Users may belong to one or more parent organizations (for example, the user "devmanager" may belong to both "Engineering" and "Service").
-If a user belongs to multiple parent organizations, when they log into the Service Portal, those users will be able to switch between the assigned parent organizations.
+If a user belongs to multiple parent organizations, when they sign in to the Service Portal, those users will be able to switch between the assigned parent organizations.
 In the example below, the "devmanager" is currently viewing data for the "Engineering" parent organization but can switch to the view for the "Service" parent organization.

 Notice that the views that parent organizations provide are in addition to those users have as members of other organizations.
 That is, users that are members of other organizations will also be able to view their specific services and all organization services depending on the Service Portal permissions they are granted.